 How to use this Bali itinerary

 I’ll warn that this Bali itinerary might push towards the edge of travelling too quickly.
-In most 10-day itineraries I’ve avoided travelling between destinations too often, usually leaving 3-4 days for each destination with day trips thrown in.
+In most of the 10-day itineraries here I’ve avoided travelling between destinations too often, usually leaving 3-4 days for each destination with day trips thrown in.
 I made a bit of an exception here.

 Bali is a relatively small and compact island.
 Even with the sometimes horrendous traffic, getting around Bali isn’t overly difficult.
 Travel times between destinations are relatively short.
 Hardly the mind-and-body-draining exercise of, let’s say, travelling across Java!